timothy-baker/ShippedMyPants/README.md

 - Deploying a model into production
 - Model evaluation and comparison

 As a prerequisite to attending this course, we recommend reviewing Python programming using the statistical package Pandas.
 We also recommend having a Cloud Practiioner AWS Certification, but it is not required.
+Lastly, we recommend the book listed below.
+It is an excellent read, and clearly demonstrates all important concepts.
 - https://pythonprogramming.net/data-analysis-python-pandas-tutorial-introduction/
 - https://aws.amazon.com/certification/certified-cloud-practitioner/
+- Deep Learning with Python by Francois Chollet

 ## Agenda